haokanga/haokanga.github.io/_posts/2016-7-10-use-coroutine-to-integrate-mysql-and-unity.md

 ####  Task

-Suppose we have already developed **a Unity game** and everything works quite well, except the fact that you cannot store game data, each time you close the game, all the data gets lost.
-We also have a **XAMPP based website** where the game get embedded in.
+We have a **XAMPP based website** where the game gets embedded in.
 We want to make use of MySQL database of the XAMPP architecture.
-In this post, we will try to upload and retrieve highscore.
+Suppose we have already developed **a Unity game** and everything works quite well, but you cannot store game record permanently, all the data gets lost when you exit the game.
+In this post, we will integrate MySQL with Unity to upload and retrieve highscore.

 ####  Basic Logic

 Write PHP code to handle web request, one handler function to upload and another for retrieval.

-Use C# to let Unity send web request to php handler.
+Use C# to let Unity send web request to php handler (and process the response if needed).

 * **Upload highscore**: After one game played by the player, it will gather current in-game highscore and set them to server.
 * **Retrieve highscore**: When the player opens the game next time, the game will try to get highscore stored in database and override the default score record.